Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: Methodology

-\textbf{Model Optimizations.} If the model $f^{mech}({f_{\beta}^{NN}})$ is verified, the agent the agent interacts with the NIMM environment using this model.
-Specifically, the model is trained by Equation~\ref{eqn:train} with an AdamW optimizer.
-Simply put, the goal is to fit the neural-integrated model to the training data till time $T$, namely $\{D_{:, t}\}_{t=1}^T$, to obtain the optimized $\beta^*$.
-The choice of the learning hyperparameters can be various, and we follow the prior works~\cite{holt2024automatically} with details provided in Appendix~\ref{appendix:task}.
+\textbf{Model Evaluation.} The generated model interacts with the NIMM environment for evaluation.
+Specifically, the objective is to fit the neural-integrated model to the training data, so as to obtain the optimized parameter set $\beta^*$.
+The learnable hyperparameters may vary across tasks; following prior work~\cite{holt2024automatically}, we provide the full details in the Appendix.